ChrisBAshton/localised-css/README.md

 }
 ```

 This would make the `.list li` list items display inline when the `.list` container element is at least 400px wide.
-You can see this in the example (use a reasonably desktop/tablet screen).
+You can see this in the example (use a reasonably wide desktop/tablet screen).
 The list under `.main` is displayed inline, but the list under `.sidebar` is displayed as a block.

 Just include the script (and jQuery - we have a jQuery dependency at the moment):